-Obviously, though, we much prefer our site in Lamoille Canyon.
-We’re situated with gorgeous views of the canyon rising high above us in every direction.
-Our campsite is spacious, surrounded by aspens.
-And just a few hundred yards from our door is the start of the Thomas Canyon Trail, a spectacular two-mile hike that follows a stream up to a glacial lake.
+After our brief overnight in Water Canyon, we moved on to Lamoille Canyon and the Thomas Canyon Campground.
+Our campsite was spacious and surrounded by aspens, with gorgeous views of the canyon rising high above us in every direction.
+Just a few hundred yards from our door was the start of the Thomas Canyon Trail, a spectacular two-mile hike that follows a stream up to a glacial lake.